ElOceanografo/FactorLoadingMatrices.jl/README.md

 <img src="https://render.githubusercontent.com/render/math?math={X = L F}">.

 Factor analysis is useful when the elements of **x** are correlated with each other, so most of their variability can be captured using a small number of factors.
 That means we can set *m < n*, and that *L* will be a rectangular matrix with more rows than columns.
+Factor analysis is thus related to other dimensionality-reduction methods, like principle-component analysis/empirical orthogonal functions (PCA/EOF).

 There is no unique way to do this decomposition, but we want all the columns of *L* to be linearly independent.
 A simple way to enforce this requirement is to set all entries above the diagonal to zero.  `FactorLoadingMatrices` exports two functions for constructing matrices with this property: